Curricula

 Deira International deserves particular praise for its outstanding parental communication.
 The school offers the most detailed, comprehensive and transparent on-line presence of any school we have reviewed in the UAE.

 Online information evidences the management thinking and strategic vision behind the school’s choice of academic curriculum and broader whole child provision.
-Deira International provides complete, richly detailed breakdowns of strategic school plans, internal management reviews of attainment and complete examination performance at both (I)GCSE and the International Baccalaureate.
+Deira International provides complete, richly detailed breakdowns of strategic school plans, internal management reviews of attainment and complete examination performance at both (I)GCSE, BTEC, the International Baccalaureate Diploma and International Baccalaureate Career-related Programmes.
 In its richness, breadth, honesty and clarity we believe DIS sets a benchmark for existing and prospective parental communication that other schools should, but rarely provide.

-It’s always a telling indication of a school that genuinely celebrates the success of its children.
+It’s always a telling indication of a school that genuinely celebrates the success of its children – it shows that they believe in them.

 Capital investment and school development

-Deira International School is currently completing a four-year re-structuring across every aspect of its schooling.
-This has seen the capacity of the school grow from its existing 1600 student capacity to a potential for up to 2000 students.
+Deira International School is completing a four-year re-structuring across every aspect of its schooling.
+This has seen the capacity of the school grow from its existing 1600 student capacity to to 2000 students.
 Phase 1 has seen completion of new facilities including a landmark theatre and auditorium.
-Phase 2 sees a new secondary building, Media Centre and further Play Centres are planned for Phase 2.
+Phase 2 has seen a new secondary building, dedicated Media Centre and Play Centres for younger students.

 Fees and ROI

-Prospective parents should note that Deira International fees fall squarely in the premium fee structure, ranging between 39,938 AED at FS1 to 80,465 AED at Grade 13.
+Prospective parents should note that Deira International fees fall squarely in the premium fee structure, ranging between 40,657 AED at FS1 to 81,913 AED at IB Sixth Form in Grades 12 and 13.
 This offers good value and ROI when compared with similar levels of provision in core areas to a number of newer schools operating in the more expensive premium plus fee school equivalent where fees stretch beyond the 100,000 AED mark.

 Blended, hybrid British IB inclusive curriculum dynamics – outstanding results